ender-js/website/ENDER.md

 ### LICENSE

-Ender is licensed under `MIT` - *copyright 2012 Dustin Diaz & Jacob Thornton*
+Ender is licensed under *MIT* - *copyright 2012-2013 Dustin Diaz & Jacob Thornton*

 For the individual modules, see their respective licenses.